Atlasimmobilier practical guide – Real estate taxation in Morocco

 Sellers often ask: “How much tax will I have to pay if I sell my property in Morocco?
 The answer can be summed up in three letters: TPI, or taxe sur le profit immobilier, a tax that’s simple to calculate but important to anticipate.
 Here are the essentials for understanding how it works, estimating the amount and optimizing your resale operation.

-What is IPT in Morocco?
+What is TPI in Morocco?

 TPI is the tax levied by the Moroccan tax authorities on capital gains realized on the resale of a property.
 It applies to both individuals and companies, and is one of the main taxes to be taken into account when selling a property.